natemac/Anticipation-Daily/readme.md

 - `builder.html` - The tool for creating custom puzzles
 - `css/`
   - `common.css` - Shared styles between game and builder
+  - `game-core.css` - Core layout and structure styles for the game
-  - `game.css` - Styles specific to the main game
+  - `game-ui.css` - Interface elements and controls for the game
   - `builder.css` - Styles specific to the builder tool
 - `js/`
   - `common.js` - Shared functionality between game and builder